MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/preview-data.md

 ---
 title: Preview data in an Eventstream item
-description: This article describes how to preview the data in an Eventstream item with the Microsoft Fabric event streams feature. ms.reviewer: spelluru ms.author: xujiang1
+description: This article describes how to preview the data in an Eventstream item with the Microsoft Fabric eventstreams feature. ms.reviewer: spelluru ms.author: xujiang1
 author: xujxu